-This document therefore, is the Integrated Development Plan (IDP) of the Bushbuckridge Local Municipality for the 2018 - 2022 financial years.
-It provides basic key service delivery challenges in areas that have been prioritised for 2017 - 2022 financial years and is reviewed annually.
+This document therefore, is the Integrated Development Plan (IDP) of the Bushbuckridge Local Municipality for the 2019 - 2020 financial year.
+It provides basic key service delivery challenges in areas that have been prioritised for 2019 - 2020 financial year and is reviewed annually.
 It is also based on the multi-year approach principle to enable Municipal Council to have a multi discipline budgetary process.
 The Municipality has a number of challenges which form part of the priorities in the medium-term and certainly the Long Term Development Strategy.
 These are high poverty levels, Crime, Unemployment, Back log of service delivery, Skills shortage, High illiteracy, rural nature, HIV/AIDS epidemic and more certainly the lack of adequate access to basic services.